endlos99/xdt99/ide/EDITORS.md

 `xdt99-idea.jar` file provided by xdt99.

-The xdt99 IDEA plugin has been tested with IntelliJ IDEA Community Edition Version 14 and PyCharm Community Edition Version 4.5, but other reasonably recent versions and flavors should also work.
+The xdt99 IDEA plugin has been tested with IntelliJ IDEA Community Edition Version 15 and PyCharm Community Edition Version 5.0, but all flavors of IDEA version 14 anf 15 should work.

 When you start IntelliJ IDEA for the first time you'll be presented with a Welcome dialog window.
 Simply select Open from the menu and navigate to the